 While the Chi-Chi may sometimes be a bit messy and energetic, it is a quick learner and often skilled at climbing and jumping.

 Ahead, we look at Chi-Chi dog breed, its history, personality, pros and cons of owning an Chi-Chi, characteristics, and must-see facts.
-We will also examine how to care for this breed and more.
+We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Chi-Chis!

 Dog Breed | Chi-Chi |